Nail-biting, isn't it?

 Matthew told us that when a genie lord tells you to go, that you go, and thank them for not burning you to ash as a farewell gift.

-So, with Hakar's true nature revealed, the Desert Falcons have some hard decisions to make.
+So, with Hakar's true nature revealed (and immortalized with our DM's permission in the collection 100 Merchants to Encounter from Azukail Games), the Desert Falcons have some hard decisions to make.
 What will they do?
 Well, stop by next time, and find out!

 That's all for this installment of Table Talk.
 Hopefully you're enjoying the story, because we're coming up on the final installments.
 If you want to stay up-to-date on all my latest posts, then follow me on Facebook, Tumblr, and Twitter.
 And, lastly, if you want to help support me and my work head over to The Literary Mercenary's Patreon page.
 This is all made possible by donations from folks like you, and $1 a month can make a big difference.